 High-risk vs Low-risk Evacuations

 “Low-risk” evacuations are not as time sensitive so they can be performed over more time.
 For example, rather than having a helicopter or float plane meet you on the river, your group might paddle the patient to a portage trail that connects to an access road, where an ambulance could meet you.
-For example, a stable, fractured ankle, while painful and something you can’t fix in the wilderness, usually isn’t life threatening.
+A stable, fractured ankle, while painful and something you can’t fix in the wilderness, usually isn’t life threatening.

 Here is the simple way to know if an emergency requires a high risk evacuation: if any of the ABC’s are in jeopardy, a fast evacuation is needed.
 The ABC’s stand for: A – Airways | B – Breathing | C – Circulation | These three systems keep the body alive, so anything threatening them is an emergency and typically requires a high-risk evacuation.
 Chest wounds, heart attacks, anaphylactic shock, broken femur, drowning, severe hypothermia – these are just a few examples of situations that could be a high-risk evacuation.